Instantly compare the best mortgage rates in Ontario.

 What influences mortgage rates in Ontario?

-Ontario is Canada’s largest province, with a diverse population of nearly 15 million people.
+Ontario is Canada’s largest province, with a diverse population of nearly 16 million people.
 However, the population is aging quickly, and Ontarians are moving into retirement faster than new workers are replacing them, making immigration vital to the province's economy.
-Immigration remains relatively high at 198,530 immigrants entering Ontario in 2021.
+Immigration remains relatively high, with 198,773 immigrants settling in the province year-to-date 2024, up from 195,168 in April 2023.
+Ontario received 44.4% of all immigrants to Canada over this period, up from 41.6% in the previous year.
 This all contributes to an enormous demand for housing.

 Monetary policy also plays a major role in determining mortgage rates.
 As inflation has crept into our daily budgets, current mortgage rates in Ontario have also been on the rise.
 Inflation does not directly affect mortgage rates but as the Bank of Canada raises rates to cool down economic activity, homebuyers may retreat from the market.